Simple ideas to create a home that is stylish and kid-friendly...Find them in Free Resource Library>>

 Do you know the best part of this project?
 There are soooo many options to choose from!
 Chalkboard paint, Magnetic paint, Glow in the Dark paint...and..oooh!...Glitter paint (my favorite).

-2. Understanding the Types of Paints
+2. Understanding Paint Types and Finishes

 Painting the floor is another popular new trend and works especially well in the kids room.
 You have to use specially formulated , hardwearing floor paint only.

-3. Faux Finishes for Texture
+3. Fun and Creative Faux Finishes Add Texture

 Painting Kids Rooms - Geometric Faux Painting